Last Updated on September 8, 2023 by Maryam Siddiqui

 Glória and Vera Cruz

 This is one neighborhood that is worth mentioning.
 It is a civil parish in the municipality of Aveiro.
-This civil parish is home to over 20,000 people according to the population census of 2021.
+This civil parish is home to over 20,000 people, according to the population census of 2022.

-It is one of the bigger parishes in Aveiro, and also the place where every tourist wants to see.
+It is one of the bigger parishes in Aveiro, and also the place that every tourist wants to see.
 It’s not only beautiful but also historical and full of culture.

 The parish of Esgueira is also a relatively large neighborhood that covers an area of about 17.15 km².
 By virtue of the sheer size of the municipality, it is home to about 20,000 locals.

-This is another popular parish in Aveiro with a population of close to 10,000 people.
-It is home to several architectural and religious landmarks that are quite popular places to visit during leisure times.
+This is another popular parish in Aveiro with a population of nearly 10,000 people.
+It is home to several architectural and religious landmarks that are quite popular places to visit during leisure time.

-Other than Glória and Vera Cruz and Esgueira, Oliveirinhas is the biggest parishes in Aveiro.
-It covers a space of about 12.07 km² with a rather smaller population of over 5000 residents.
+Other than Glória, Vera Cruz, and Esgueira, Oliveirinhas is the biggest parish in Aveiro.
+It covers a space of about 12.07 km² with a rather smaller population of over 5,000 residents.

 If you’ve ever heard of Aveiro, then the cute striped houses of Costa Nova have appeared in your memory somewhere.
 This area is one of the most famous in Portugal and belongs to a neighboring city of Aveiro called Ílhavo.
 It’s located a 15-minute drive south of central Aveiro, but it’s also a place to consider moving to.

 The neighborhood of Costa Nova, once a fishing village, is nowadays very touristic and holds many hotels.
-Definitely worth a visit during your scouting trip to Portugal!
+It’s definitely worth a visit during your scouting trip to Portugal!